Image Credit: Annie Spratt

 I always feel that the christmas decorations that my children made are the ones that really lift my spirits on a grey December day and that thruely reflect the spirit of the festive season.

-Here are four of the best ideas for Christmas decorations that I have made with my kids, and all of them can be made from materials which you may already have around the house (or could scrounge from a hoarder friend!)
+These are all ideas for Christmas decorations that I have made with my kids, and all of them can be made from materials which you may already have around the house (or could scrounge from a hoarder friend!)

-So not only are they made with love, they are also recycled.
+So not only are they made with love, they are also environmentally friendly too.

 I don’t know what it’s like where you live, but we are bombarded by leaflets every day of the week.
 And the mountain of glossy paper that falls out of the free newspapers could make a small library if they were actually made into books.